Khulekani-22/marketplace-ui-react/LINT_WARNINGS.md

 ## 5. API layer warnings

-- Files: `api/paymentRoutes.js`, `api/services/firestoreWalletService.js`, `api/test-firebase-connection.js`, `api/migrations/appDataToFirestore.js`
+- Files: `api/services/firestoreWalletService.js`, `api/test-firebase-connection.js`
-- Reason: Express error callbacks still include unused `err` arguments so function signatures match Node expectations; a few helper variables are placeholders for future options.
+- Reason: Express helpers keep unused placeholders for future expansion (e.g., transaction aggregation, CLI entry points).
-- Action: Convert to `_err` naming convention or rework handlers when revisiting the API.
-Safe to defer.
+- Action: Convert to `_`-prefixed arguments or flesh out the feature work when these utilities are revisited.
+Safe to defer for now.

 Keeping this list close to the codebase should help the next clean-up pass focus on the highest-value fixes.